Republika Srpska (1992–1995): Army

 The Army of the Republika Srpska (VRS) was founded on 12 May 1992 from the remnants of the Yugoslav People's Army (JNA) of the former Socialist Federal Republic of Yugoslavia from which Bosnia and Herzegovina had seceded earlier in 1992.
 When the Bosnian War erupted, the JNA formally discharged 80,000 Bosnian Serb troops.
 These troops, who were allowed to keep their heavy weapons, formed the backbone of the newly formed Army of the Republika Srpska.
-There also volunteers from Christian Orthodox countries.
+There was also volunteers from Christian Orthodox countries.
 According to the ICTY, volunteers from Russia, Greece, and Romania fighting for the Army of Republika Srpska (VRS) numbered between at least 500 to more than 1,500.
 Other estimate vary depending on sources, with some estimate from 529 and 614, other claim that number is well over 1,000 volunteers from Orthodox countries.
 The supreme commander of the VRS was General Ratko Mladić.
 The VRS was organized into six geographically based corps.

 Economy

 During the first two years of the war, Republika Srpska issued its own unique currency, the Republika Srpska dinar.
 This currency was pegged to the Yugoslav dinar.
 The Serb, Croat and Bosniak authorities all issued their own dinar currencies in the territories they controlled, printing large excess of money to finance their operations which resulted in high inflation.
 The electronic payment system of Republika Srpska was integrated with the system of the Republic of Yugoslavia and Republika Srpska's National Bank saw itself as a branch of the Central Yugoslav Bank in Belgrade.
 The inflation experienced in Yugoslavia thus transferred to Republika Srpska causing hyperinflation and eventual collapse of its currency in 1994.
 The National Bank of Yugoslavia (CBCG) also cut the Republika Srpska off, preventing it from redeeming its currency there and refusing to send more due to the CBCG's lack of foreign exchange assets.
-Afterwards, Republika Srspka did not form its own currency and continued to use the Yugoslav one.
+Afterwards, Republika Srpska did not form its own currency and continued to use the Yugoslav one.
 In 1999, it adopted the convertible mark.

 Unemployment was a major problem which the war exacerbated.
 Nearly a third of the workforce was in industry, mining and energy and the pre-war non-agricultural unemployment rate was at 27%.
 In 1996, UNESCO estimated that the unemployment rate in Republika Srpska was 90%.
 Following the signing of the Dayton Accords, recovery in Republika Srpska was slower than in the Federation, as it received only 2-3% of the Western Aid to Bosnia.
 There was zero growth.
 Inflation was at 30%.
 Non-agricultural unemployment was at 60%, the average wage at 60 Deutsche Marks and pension at 33 DM.
 Government expenditures were also drastically higher than in the Federation.